 Zones: Safe Z > 2.6 · Grey 1.1 ≤ Z ≤ 2.6 · Distress Z < 1.1.
 If the scorecard rating disagrees with Altman by more than two letter notches we surface the disagreement in the notching log so the analyst can investigate.

-Mauritius’s sovereign rating is Baa3 / BBB− (Moody’s, stable, 2025).
-S&P does not rate Mauritius.
-By default, foreign-currency obligations of a Mauritian corporate cannot be rated above Baa3.
-Local-currency obligations may be rated one notch above, capped at Baa2.
+Mauritius carries an investment-grade sovereign profile (broadly BBB− / Baa3 territory, stable).
+By default, foreign-currency obligations of a Mauritian corporate are held at the sovereign ceiling; local-currency obligations may sit one notch above.
 This is a soft cap — the platform applies it automatically and logs it.

 |---|---|---|---|